AzureAD/microsoft-authentication-library-for-dotnet/README.md

 * The Windows Store application used for running ADAL for Windows Store tests.

+### Test.ADAL.WinPhone.Dashboard

+* The Windows Phone application used for running ADAL for Windows Phone tests.

 ### Test.ADAL.WinRT.Unit

 * Unit tests for various components in ADAL for Windows Store as well as mock based tests for ADAL for Windows Store.

+### Test.ADAL.WinPhone.Unit

+* Unit tests for various components in ADAL for Windows Phone as well as mock based tests for ADAL for Windows Phone.

 ## How to Run Tests